-States that are group-wide supervisors should consider developing, or requesting the group to develop, a map of the all of the entities within the group and the corresponding jurisdiction for each entity.
+States that are group-wide supervisors should consider developing, or requesting the group to develop, a map of all of the entities within the group and the corresponding jurisdiction for each entity.
 This mapping can be further enhanced by providing additional information that identifies the actual primary contact for each jurisdiction, as well as other participants from the same jurisdiction, and various contact information.
-When developing such a list, it’s important to consider branches or other aspects of the group that may not be included on an organizational chart.
+When developing such a list, it is important to consider branches or other aspects of the group that may not be included on an organizational chart.
 All of this information should be kept up to date at all times, and made available through correspondence to all college members, and may be more easily distributed through a secure IT tool.

 The use of such tools is becoming more common, and in addition to requiring confidentiality of data and controls around the sharing and updating of information, they must also allow for the permanent storage of data and they must be efficient to administer.
 Similar issues may exist as it pertains to other forms of communication, such as conference calls.

-Information-Sharing Agreements
+Coordination and Information-Sharing Agreements

-One of the most critical, and often one of the most time consuming and lengthy tasks undertaken by the group-wide supervisor is drafting, distributing and obtaining executed information sharing agreements from the participating supervisory college membership.
+One of the most critical and lengthy tasks undertaken by the group-wide supervisor is drafting, distributing and obtaining executed coordination and information sharing agreements from the participating supervisory college membership.
+U.S. Group Wide Supervisors have experienced significant delays in getting information sharing agreements drafted and completed with college members, which can span a period of months.
 Therefore, sufficient lead time is absolutely critical to ensuring that all agreements are obtained prior to the distribution of any materials for the college meeting.
+Consequently, this activity should be initiated at the outset of planning and organizing a supervisory college.

+A written coordination agreement should cover activities including:

+Information flows between involved supervisors

+Communication with the head of the group

+Convening periodic meetings of involved supervisors

+The conduct of a comprehensive assessment of the group, including the objectives and process used for such an assessment

+Supervisory cooperation during a crisis

+In addition, the coordination agreement may also include information on membership of the college, the process for appointing a supervisor to chair, roles and functions of the college and its members, frequency and location of meetings, and the scope of activities of the college.

-Consequently, this activity should be initiated at the outset of planning and organizing a supervisory college.The group-wide supervisor is responsible for the regular information collected by the Supervisory College and any notifications that should be made to it (from supervisors and the group).
+The group-wide supervisor is responsible for the regulatory information collected by the Supervisory College and any notifications that should be made to it (from supervisors and the group).
 The Supervisory College should agree to the frequency of which information is provided and any information gathering should be coordinated in a way so as to avoid duplicative requests and to reduce the burden on a group.
 State insurance regulators should understand the difficulty and the amount of time it may take to get these agreements in place.
-This difficulty can lead to significant delays in beginning a new Supervisory College; therefore, state insurance regulators should take action to complete these information sharing agreements as soon as possible.
+This difficulty can lead to significant delays in beginning a new Supervisory College; therefore, state insurance regulators should take action to complete these coordination and information sharing agreements as soon as possible.
 The group-wide supervisor must recognize however that such agreement is needed not only for college meetings, but also correspondence that may be made available to all college members (sometimes a wider group than the jurisdictions attending the meetings) subsequent to a meeting.